SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - In previous course we've added some validation constraints to the fields
 - But those constraints were related to specific fields only
 - However, some rules may span MULTIPLE fields at once - and those attributes can't express that
-- Example rule: an expensive part (price over 1000) must explain itself in `notes`
+- Example rule: an expensive part (price of 1000 or more) must explain itself in `notes`
 - Attributes validate one property at a time, so we need something more flexible
 - Meet the `Callback` constraint!
 It runs a method with access to the WHOLE object
 - Open `StarshipPartDto`